neilmillard/millardtechnicalservices/content/managed-platform.markdown

 With our managed platform, failures are monitored and auto recovery triggered automatically.

-Automatic deployments and scaling can also be designed into your platform enabling your creative teams to do what they do best.

 We always design platforms base on these four principles.